JvanZyl1/3D-nuclei-segmentation-reproduction/docs/readme.md

   this case.

-- Learning rate: Instead of 0.01, we actually used a very high learning rte of 0.1.
+- Learning rate: Instead of 0.01, we actually used a very high learning rate of 0.1.
 It seems as though the search space is very flat, and a lot of iterations are needed to reach areas of high gradients.
-A learning rate of 0.1 sped up the process of reaching points where the dice loss would decrease.
+A learning rate of 0.1 sped up the process of reaching points where the dice loss would decrease, at a certain IoU it was decreased to 0.02.

 - NDN architecture: as previously mentioned, the NDN was modified to have a kernel size of 3 instead of a kernel size of 5.